fbpx

 Compression stockings are medical devices unless the pressure level is minimal.
 We encourage our clients to contact their insurance provider and inquire about the availability of funding for compression stockings.
 Some insurance companies may require a prescription detailing the size and pressure level from a physician or a specialist.

-This document has been reproduced with permission from SIGVARIS®.
+This document has been reproduced with permission from SIGVARIS® web site.

 Our clinics are SIGVARIS® Canada Certified dealers.